Brunswick Secondary College: Antisemitism

-The school had a problem with anti-Semitic behaviour in Term 1, 2023.
+The school had a problem with antisemitic behaviour in Term 1, 2023.
 A Jewish student was horrendously bullied for five weeks by other students, who confronted him with the "Heil Hitler salute, drew swastikas on desks, slide-tackled him on the hockey field and, on once occasion, held him down, and hit and kicked him, while another student attempted to draw a swastika on his leg.
 The student was pulled from the school by his parents after what they saw as an inadequate response by the school.
 After finding out what was happening to his son, the boy's father contacted the school and, after 24 hours with no response, went to the police, which resulted in the school contacting him.
 The school set up a safety plan for the student, but the father, who could have pressed charges, decided not to, so as to not further traumatise his son.

 The large majority of the student body and staff did not know about the bullying of the student until 16 July 2023, when a news article in The Age described the abuse the student had faced as a result of his Jewish heritage, along with two other students at two other high schools.

-On 1 May 2024, a message was sent to students and teachers by assistant principal Claudia Johnson about anti-Semitic graffiti in school toilet blocks, in the form of swastikas and anti-Semitic phrases.
+On 1 May 2024, a message was sent to students and teachers by assistant principal Claudia Johnson about antisemitic graffiti in school toilet blocks, in the form of swastikas and antisemitic phrases.
 Students were reminded that Nazi imagery was not tolerated at Brunswick Secondary College and that "such displays cause harm to members of our community, and [it] is unacceptable".